Nut butter is a delicious addition to your breakfast, lunch, or even dinner.

 Vitamix is one of the most trusted names in high-end blenders, and this version is no exception.
 While it doesn’t offer a noise shield, the system is relatively quiet, and every component is made from highly durable materials.

-The jaw is designed specifically to help encourage ingredient turnover, which helps make sure that your creamy nut butters are creamy, not crunchy.
+The jar is designed specifically to help encourage ingredient turnover, which helps make sure that your nut butters are creamy, not crunchy or gritty.
+Of course, if you want to add in a little more texture you can always mix in some whole nuts later.

 The 64 oz container is well suited to making large batches of nut butters, in addition to handling just about anything else.
 It’s large enough to blend soups in fewer batches, but unlike some large-jar blenders, doesn’t struggle with smaller amounts.